LOADING ...

 I went for a jog in the air

-I met a woman in a
+I met a in a wheelchair

-I said "I'm sorry to see handicapped."
+I "I'm sorry to see you're handicapped."

 She says "What you think a thing like that?"